Participants must attend all four days.

 The longstanding Emerging Leaders Academy (ELA) trains members who are new leaders and those who are starting to pursue leadership roles in the association.
 Graduates have gone on to become local presidents, members of MSEA’s Board of Directors, and hold other leadership positions.
 Participants will join a training session at SLC and a second training session with graduation the following spring.
 This school is open to participants who are new to an elected leadership role, but not an elected officer or newly active member.
 Examples of ELA candidates are SPARKS graduates, new building representatives, or new committee chair/members.
 If you are interested, please talk to your local president.

-(New) Go Team - (by invitation only)
+(New) Grassroots Organizing (GO) Team School - (by invitation only)

 Please select this session as your 1st choice if you received an invitation to participate on your local GO Team.